MSLNZ/msl-equipment/docs/config.rst

 1. Specify which :ref:`Databases <database-formats>` to use
 2. Specify the equipment that is being used to perform a measurement
-3. Specify constants to use in your Python program
+3. Specify parameters to use in your Python program

 The configuration file uses the eXtensible Markup Language (XML_) format to specify this information.